Isle of Wight

 This all-weather recreation of the Amazon rainforest is home to over 200 species of exotic animals, featuring mammals, birds, fish, reptiles and insects, check out the cats, anteaters, toucans, parrots and free flying birds, walk along the riverbank and marvel at the fish and crocodiles in the water, the flora and fauna.
 Learn how deforestation threatens many of the species, step into the twilight and watch the armadillos, loris, sloths, owl monkeys, see the lemurs, the tapirs, meerkats and snakes, with a large Jurassic playground, the adventurers café and watering hole snack shack, this park is a great day out come rain or shine, and can be found in the village of Newchurch near Arreton.

-Isle of Wight Zoo (now named Wildheart Animal Sanctuary)
+Isle of Wight Zoo (now known as Wildheart Animal Sanctuary)

 You might be surprised to find lions and tigers on the island, yet you can see them and lots of other animals looking quite at home in the Zoo, this family run zoo with a special interest in tigers and lemurs, is built within the ruins of a Victorian fort, which was built to guard Sandown’s coast.
 Part of the Wildheart Trust and cares for a variety of rescued big cats, all have come from a variety of backgrounds at different stages of their lives, but now have their forever home, visitors will also find many other animals including meerkats, monkeys, lemurs to name a few.
 Animal experiences are available for those budding keepers.
 There’s also a children’s play area, café and gift shop.